Last Updated on

 National Siblings Day Activities for Kids

 As kids, our siblings are our best friends and our worst enemies!
-We can’t seem to live with each other, but definitely cannot live without each other.
-Remember those times when we’d complain to mom and dad about a silly fight, but get upset upon seeing our brother or sister get scolded or punished?
+We can’t seem to live with each other but definitely cannot live without each other.
+Remember when we’d complain to mom and dad about a silly fight, but get upset upon seeing our brother or sister get scolded or punished?
 That’s pure love!

 Here’s how kids can celebrate National Siblings Day in sweet little ways: